 Let me row back a bit - for those of you who are not familiar with DoR, I want to give you a quick overview, but the best thing you can do is read up about it yourself in order to get a meaningful understanding of Satter's approach.
-You can download my resource guide here, in which I share links to books, articles and websites where you can learn more about DoR.
-Also, this overview from the Ellyn Satter Institute website is great.
+Satter's book, Child of Mine: feeding with love and good sense, is great.
+Also, this overview from the Ellyn Satter Institute website is very useful.

 DoR gives parents a clear understanding of their feeding role; it is the parent's (or care-giver's) job to set the structure for meals and snacks (read my post on how to set and review your meal schedule here).
 This means you decide when eating opportunities happen, based on an age-appropriate schedule for your child.
 You decide where they happen too.
 You also decide WHAT food is made available; you take responsibility for the content of meals.

 To illustrate this, let's consider what the opposite of DoR looks like: what happens when a child sets the structure?
 Well, this is offering food because they have requested it.
 Maybe they are hungry before a meal, so you give them a snack.
 Maybe they leave their meal and ask for an alternative, so you provide it.
 If children are in charge of the content of meals, perhaps you are cooking one meal for one child, and something separate for another.
 If children are in charge of where meals happen, they may eat 'on the go' and miss all those valuable social learning opportunities that communal meals can provide.